John Pesutto: Political positions

 Pesutto is considered to be factionally moderate within the Liberal Party.
 However, Pesutto has been criticised for failing to demonstrate or affirm his moderate credentials during his time in the Victorian parliament, and for consistently opposing progressive social policies, with Pesutto openly opposing pill testing, raising the age of criminal responsibility, the Indigenous Voice to Parliament and an Indigenous treaty during his tenure as leader of the Liberals.

 Health

 Pesutto has been outspoken against the Victorian government’s previously proposed payroll tax reforms, which he has argued threatens to close medical clinics and undermine bulk-billing services.
-He has argued that the proposed changes to payroll tax which would include contractor GPs and employee GPs who provide bulk-billed consultations, would significantly increases the cost of GP visits, disproportionately affecting vulnerable patients and potentially causing clinic closures.
+He has argued that the proposed changes to payroll tax which would include contractor GPs and employee GPs who provide bulk-billed consultations, would significantly increase the cost of GP visits, disproportionately affecting vulnerable patients and potentially causing clinic closures.
 In May 2024, Pesutto announced that a future Coalition government will scrap the payroll tax on GPs.
 However a few weeks later, following significant backlash, the Allan Labor government backflipped on the payroll tax proposal for GPs.